-Aerobic Training For Your Butt - Will Cardio Help Get a Firm & Toned Butt?
+Aerobic Butt Training – Will Cardio Help You Get a Firm Booty?

 The aerobic training machines are great for aerobic conditioning, but they don’t do much for adding shape and tone to the backside of your body.
 The simple reason for that is inherent in their design.
 These machines don’t allow you to activate or stimulate all the muscles of your leg, specifically your hamstrings (muscles on the back of your thigh) or gluteus maximus (butt muscles).